mayur-rank/lyson/lyson.md

       `"textsampleval" : "24"`
     time is something like 13:06.

-## TextInputs
+## Texteffect
-    - texteffect is json array list, This is list of text and mask display setting.
-List is separated with id and id count mention in “time” field.
+    texteffect is json array list, This is list of text and mask display setting.
+List is separated with id and id count mention in *time* field.

 - **id:** *id is unique number, and id count mention in “time” field (count is number of “,” separator in time field).
 Means if id = 1, it represents first part of timeline*